i'm always doing something. here's the most recent:

 ...PHYSICAL/MYTHOLOGICAL THEATRE ...

-I just closed the critically-acclaimed THE SUPERHERO AND HIS CHARMING WIFE with Not Man Apart, a physical theater ensemble.
+I loved being part of the critically-acclaimed THE SUPERHERO AND HIS CHARMING WIFE with Not Man Apart, a physical theater ensemble.
 Written/directed by Aaron Hendry, it was an action packed surreal mash-up of the modern graphic novel and Joseph Campbell’s “Hero with a Thousand Faces”.
 A fun and thrilling fable about our fear of the unknown and the heroic act of confronting our darkness – wild, terrifying, ridiculous, and tender.

 Also, DIRTY TALK is back!
 This three person docudrama draws from real-life interviews and accounds of sexual assault/intrusion.